- Get Our Free Newsletter!

 by Jennifer Durbin Last summer my boyfriend built my beautiful, beautiful coop using only the plans I had drawn on a piece of printer paper, with these simple instructions: “It’s gotta be cute … and safe … and warm.”
 And it is.
 There is 6 inches of foam insulation in the floor and ceiling — […]Read more »

-By Michelle Tullis If you have chickens, you have a battle with poop.
+Guest post by: Michelle Tullis If you have chickens, you have a battle with poop.
 And if you’re getting chickens, you’ll soon find out.
-I found that out last year when we bought our first mature laying hens … The first thing they did when we got them into the kennel to take home was to lay […]Read more »
+I found that out last year when we bought our first mature laying hens … The first thing they did when we got them into the kennel to take home was […]Read more »